Directed by: Paul Verhoeven || Produced by: Jon Davison, Alan Marshall

 Robert Heinlein drew from his military background serving in the US armed forces in the 1930s, as well as his adulthood during World War II.
 To my knowledge, he was as an officer in the US Navy but never fought in a foreign war.
 Verhoeven’s film “adaptation,” while bearing the same name and a similar story to the book, is in fact more akin to Joe Haldeman’s The Forever War (1974), an anti-war science-fiction novel that was written in direct response to Heinlein’s very pro-military, pro-national service book.
-In fact, ST the movie was first written as an original script but then later retrofitted to serve as an official film version of Heinlein’s book.
+In fact, Starship Troopers (ST) the movie was first written as an original script but then later retrofitted to serve as an official film version of Heinlein’s book.

 Haldeman, unlike Heinlein, served and saw combat in a foreign war, and a particularly bad one at that, the Vietnam campaign.
-Similarly, Verhoeven grew up in Nazi-occupied Netherlands before and during WWII, so he skews and warps Heileins source material with absolutely no remorse; in response to cast member Michael Ironside’s question as to why he would make a supposed right-wing fascist film, Verhoeven stated:
+Similarly, Verhoeven grew up in Nazi-occupied Netherlands before and during WWII, so he skews and warps Heileins source material with no remorse; in response to cast member Michael Ironside’s question as to why he would make a supposed right-wing fascist film, Verhoeven stated:

 “If I tell the world that a right-wing, Fascist way of doing things doesn’t work, no one will listen to me.
 So I’m going to make a perfect Fascist world: Everyone is beautiful, everything is shiny, everything has big guns and fancy ships, but it’s only good for killing fucking bugs!”

 I think this is where most book-fans had trouble with the movie; they couldn’t and still can’t look past the movie’s intentional subversion of the original novel’s message and judge the film on its own terms.
 They liked the book, so a movie that calls itself by the same name, claims to be an adaptation of the same or a similar story, and yet makes fun of that book, must be a poor film by default.